dc3315/Producer-Consumer/README.md

 why not use _binary files_ instead of raw text files?
 This also means less disk space consumption.

 ## About external libraries
-If I had to solve this issue in a professional context, I would look to see if an existing library already solves the issue instead of reinventing the wheel because it means less bugs, and most likely better performance and more time saved.
+If I had to solve this issue in a professional context, I would look to see if an open-source library already solves the problem or part of the problem, this would save time, bugs and most likely provide better performance than my own code given that it is more mature.
+In this particular scenario, I believe Apache Kafka would do a great job: https://kafka.apache.org/uses

 # Project Structure
 ```